 Some of my favorites are popcorn, apple cinnamon rice crisps, and granola bars without melty chocolate chips.
 A container of a low-sugar cereal is also nice to crunch on.
 Look for baked or whole-grain chips.

-For younger kids, avoid hard and crunchy foods like baby carrots, whole grapes, nuts, popcorn, and spoonfuls of peanut butter, and check this article from eatright.org for more tips to prevent choking.
+For younger kids, avoid hard and crunchy foods like baby carrots, whole grapes, nuts, popcorn, and spoonfuls of peanut butter.
+See this article about choking prevention from healthychildren.org for more tips.